Siam in World War I: Background

 Although it had been successful in maintaining its independence from the European colonial powers, Siam had been compelled to cede Laos and Cambodia to France and Kedah, Kelantan, Trengganu, and Perlis to Britain between 1889 and 1909, and the Siamese government was induced to grant extraterritorial rights to foreign citizens.
 By 1909, a long period of negotiations about Siamese borders had effectively ended.
 Rama VI hoped to revise unequal treaties by taking the side of the Allied Powers.

 World War I had no direct impact on Siam because of the great distance not only from Europe but also from Germany's colonial territories in the Pacific and on the China coast.
 So, in July 1914, the Siamese officially announced their neutrality in the war.
 Arguments given for why this happened include the Siamese desire for a stable economy, fear of a possible foreign invasion from nearby colonial territories such as India and Malaya, and national pride, as many Siamese citizens were against the idea of fighting alongside nations to which they had ceded land.
 Joining the war, however, would allow the king to strengthen Siam's position in the international arena and strengthen the monarchy in the Siamese state.

-However, Siam was also in some ways affected by the war.
+Siam was, in some ways, affected by the war.
 Siamese princes in Europe were affected by the beginning of the war.
 Prince Mahidol, studying in Germany, was advised to leave to a neutral country and study a useful subject such as "languages, International Laws, etc.", but he refused and stayed until 1915.
 Prince Chudadhuj Dharadilok was travelling in Switzerland.
 Phra Sanphakit Pricha at the London legation was ordered to bring the prince to France.
 Young princes enrolled in secondary or tertiary education in Germany remained, and Siamese princes in foreign armies such as Prajadhipok (later Rama VII) were told to leave their positions to comply with Siamese neutrality.
 Prince Purachatra Jayakara went for a cruise in the Norwegian fjords in July 1914 as the war broke out.
 On the economic side, Siam was hit heavily.
 Shipping at Bangkok ceased in August 1914, and German ships trading from Singapore to Hong Kong sought refuge on Siamese shores.
 Prices for imports shot up by 30-40% on average, and railway construction slowed to a crawl as steel and cement could not be obtained.
 However, prices returned to normal by September as British and Norwegian ships took over trade.
 German businesses in Siam failed, and by 1915, the Deutsch-Siamesische Handelsgesellschaft was liquidated.